Don't wait until you actually see lightning in the sky; give yourself plenty of time to seek shelter.

 Don't use the phone except in emergencies.
 If a telephone pole is struck by lightning the current can run into the phone wiring of a house and right up to the receiver.

 Don't be the tallest object around.
 Lightning strikes the highest object, which could be you if you're in an open field or on a hilltop.

 Stay away from other tall objects, such as isolated trees, umbrellas or the mast of a sailboat.

 If caught in a forest during a storm, seek shelter in a low area under a thick growth of small trees.

 Move away from open metal vehicles such as construction or farm equipment, bicycles, golf carts, clubs or other metal objects.

-Out on a golf course, try to find shelter under a building or a clump of low trees.
+On a golf course, try to find shelter under a building or a clump of low trees.